PAYMENT SERVICES DIRECTIVE 2

 |Buy Foreign Cheques||2%||€1.50||€15.00|

-and the total will be equal the actual exchange rate that is used by us in the currency conversion plus commission.
-You can find out the daily changes to the reference exchange rate by contacting us as set out on page 1 above.
+the total will equal the actual exchange rate that is used by us in the currency conversion.
+You can find out changes to the reference exchange rate by contacting us as set out on page 1 above.

-- Copy Regulation 53 Information: For as long as you hold this account with us, you have the right to receive, at any time and on request by you, a copy of this Regulation 53 information on paper or, if possible, by secure email.
+- Copy Framework Contract: For as long as you hold this account with us, you have the right to receive, at any time and on request by you, a copy of this Framework Contract on paper or, if possible, by secure email.

-(b) you will bear all losses relating to an unauthorised transaction on your account if you incurred those losses by acting fraudulently or by failing, intentionally or with a gross lack of reasonable care, to keep the payment instrument and its security features safe, to use it in accordance with any terms that we tell you are applicable to it, and to notify us promptly of it being lost, stolen, misappropriated or used in an unauthorised manner;
+(b) you will bear all losses relating to an unauthorised transaction on your account if you incurred those losses by acting fraudulently or by failing, intentionally or with gross negligence, or if you failed to take all reasonable steps to keep the payment instrument and personalised security credentials safe, to use the payment instrument in accordance with any terms that we tell you are applicable to it, and to notify us without undue delay of it being lost, stolen, misappropriated or used in an unauthorised manner;

-(c) you will not bear any financial consequences resulting from the use of a lost, stolen or misappropriated payment instrument once you have notified us in accordance with this Regulation 53 Information that it has been lost, stolen or misappropriated.
+(c) so long as you have not acted fraudulently you will not bear any financial consequences resulting from the use of a lost, stolen or misappropriated payment instrument once you have notified us in accordance with this Framework Contract that it has been lost, stolen or misappropriated;

 (a) your direct debit authorisation did not specify the exact amount of the payment; and

-(b) the amount of the payment exceeded the amount you could reasonably have expected taking into account your previous spending patterns, this Regulation 53 Information and other relevant circumstances; and
+(b) the amount of the payment exceeded the amount you could reasonably have expected taking into account your previous spending patterns, this Framework Contract and other relevant circumstances; and

 (c) you give us such factual information as we may require; and